This is really like asking if we might discover a previously unknown letter of the alphabet.

 - The name of the ancient Jewish translation of the Hebrew Bible into Greek.
 It was translated in Alexandria, Egypt, by about 70 Jewish scholars with support from the Temple in Jerusalem.
 It is called the Septuagint from a word that means ‘seventy.’
 In the first century, it was the Bible of Jews who lived outside of Palestine and it was the Bible of the Christian Church.
 It is still the official Old Testament of some Orthodox Churches today.

 - The collective name for the books that are in the Septuagint but are not in the Hebrew Bible.
-This name is mainly used by Protestants who do not regard these books as fully canonical or not canonical at all.
+This name is mainly used by Protestants who regard these books as not fully canonical or not canonical at all.
 (The terms Apocrypha and deuterocanonical books are basically synonyms.
 They refer to the same books, but they express a different opinion about them.)

 - Deuterocanonical Books